 What is a housing cooperative?

 Housing cooperatives are similar to housing associations, in that they offer rented accommodation in city centres, housing estates and rural areas.
-Like housing associations, they are also known as 'registered social landlords' (RSLs), which means they register with the Scottish Housing Regulator (formerly known as Communities Scotland).
+Like housing associations, they are also known as 'registered social landlords' (RSLs), which means they register with the Scottish Housing Regulator.

 Housing cooperatives are jointly owned and run by their tenants.
 This means that the tenants take responsibility for arranging repairs, making decisions about rent and who joins or leaves the co-op.
 Living in a housing cooperative can be a good way to get affordable housing and may give you more control over where you live.